Risman Zysman Inc.

 How Voting on a Consumer Proposal Works

-A consumer proposal is one option to consider when you can’t pay your debts.
+A consumer proposal is one option when you can’t pay your debts.
 This type of proposal lets you negotiate a payment plan with your creditors.
-Voting on a consumer proposal is an important step in the process – find out how it works and how you can be accepted!
+Voting on a consumer proposal is an important step – find out how it works and how you can be accepted!

 What happens upon filing?